jdh4/advanced_traverse/numerical_libraries/README.md

 ![magma](http://icl.cs.utk.edu/projectsfiles/magma/doxygen/magma-logo.png)

 [Magma](https://icl.utk.edu/magma/) is a linear algebra library that is designed for multicore nodes that have GPUs.
-It can be thought of as an improvement over LAPACK for the aforementioned hardware.
+It can be thought of as an improvement over LAPACK for such nodes.
 MAGMA is capable of using the TensorCores of the V100 GPUs of Traverse.

 Here is a sample build of MAGMA on Traverse: